awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

                "repositoryDescription": "My demonstration repository",
                "cloneUrlHttp": "https://codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo",
                "repositoryId": "f7579e13-b83e-4027-aaef-650c0EXAMPLE",
-               "Arn": "arn:aws:codecommit:us-east-2:80398EXAMPLE:MyDemoRepo
+               "Arn": "arn:aws:codecommit:us-east-2:111111111111:MyDemoRepo
                "accountId": "111111111111"
            }
    }
    ```

-### To view details about multiple AWS CodeCommit repositories<a name="how-to-view-repository-details-with-names-cli"></a>
+### To view details about multiple CodeCommit repositories<a name="how-to-view-repository-details-with-names-cli"></a>

 1. Run the batch\-get\-repositories command with the `--repository-names` option\.
-Add a space between each AWS CodeCommit repository name\.
+Add a space between each CodeCommit repository name\.
 **Tip**
-To get the names of the repositories in AWS CodeCommit, run the [list\-repositories](#how-to-view-repository-details-no-name-cli) command\.
+To get the names of the repositories in CodeCommit, run the [list\-repositories](#how-to-view-repository-details-no-name-cli) command\.

-   For example, to view details about two AWS CodeCommit repositories named `MyDemoRepo` and `MyOtherDemoRepo`:
+   For example, to view details about two CodeCommit repositories named `MyDemoRepo` and `MyOtherDemoRepo`:

    ```
    aws codecommit batch-get-repositories --repository-names MyDemoRepo MyOtherDemoRepo
    ```

 1. If successful, this command outputs an object with the following information:
-   + A list of any AWS CodeCommit repositories that could not be found \(`repositoriesNotFound`\)\.
+   + A list of any CodeCommit repositories that could not be found \(`repositoriesNotFound`\)\.
-   + A list of AWS CodeCommit repositories \(`repositories`\)\.
-Each AWS CodeCommit repository name is followed by:
+   + A list of CodeCommit repositories \(`repositories`\)\.
+Each CodeCommit repository name is followed by:
      + The repository's description \(`repositoryDescription`\)\.
      + The repository's unique, system\-generated ID \(`repositoryId`\)\.
      + The ID of the AWS account associated with the repository \(`accountId`\)\.